What's the timetable?

 area by commercial divers suggest the floor is very hard and made up of either bare

-scoured sandstone, or densely packed large grain sand on a bed of sandstone.
-The
+scoured sandstone, or densely packed large grain sand on a deeper bed of sandstone.

-divers used a water pump and lance, sheer vane gauge and hand penetrometer to asses
+The divers used a water pump and lance, sheer vane gauge and hand penetrometer to

-the nature of the harbour floor.
-The divers also noted that visibility is extremily
+assess the nature of the harbour floor.
+The divers also noted that visibility is

 top

-is air (oxygen) and sea water.
-Our turbines are submerged with much less oxygen
+oxygen in air, and sea water.
+Turbines are submerged with much less oxygen than

-than in air, which should give them a long life.
-Crest estimates parts of the turbines
+in air, which should give them a long life.
+Parts of the turbines will need replacement

-will need replacement each decade and that the turbines will be subject to a regular
+each decade.
+The turbines will be subject to regular maintenance.

 top

-The Openhydro turbine is almost silent and should not, therefore, distract animals
+Turbines are almost silent and should not, therefore, distract animals from their

-from their travels, particularly bearing in mind the high baseline noise from the
+travels, particularly bearing in mind the high baseline noise from the sandbars

-more information, and the NZ Enclyclopedia which covers sharks, rays
+and the NZ Encyclopedia which covers sharks, rays and skates.

 top